jgaull/ryde-api-docs/README.md

 1. Direct the user to our authorization url.
 	* If the user is not logged in, they will be asked to log in.
-	* The user will be asked if they would like to grant your application access to her Ryde data.
+	* The user will be asked if they would like to grant your application access to their Ryde data.
 2. The Ryde server will redirect the user to a URI of your choice.
 Take the provided `code` parameter and exchange it for an `access_token` by POSTing the `code` to our `access_token` url.

 ### Notes
 At this time the Ryde Public API only supports the Server-side (Explicit) Flow.
 This method is appropriate for any API client that utilizes its own backend.
 The Implicit Flow, which is better suited to applications that do not have a server, is on the roadmap for a future release.

 ### Important
 Do not assume your `access_token` is valid forever.
 Even though our access tokens do not specify an expiration time, your app should handle the case that either the user revokes access, or the Ryde Public API expires the token after some period of time.
-If the token is no longer valid, API responses will contain an “error_type=OAuthAccessTokenException”.
+If the token is no longer valid, API responses will contain an `error_type=OAuthAccessTokenException`.
 In this case you will need to re-authenticate the user to obtain a new token.

 ### Server-Side (Explicit) Flow
 #### 1) Direct your user to our authorization URL